scottellis/gumsnap/no-dsp/README.md

     /usr/share/qt4/environment-setup

-You can add it to your .profile
+You can add it to your .profile like this

     root@overo:~# cat .profile
     source /usr/share/qt4/environment-setup